-Our flagship program is the Liberal Arts Mentorship Program for at–risk youth aged 13 – 18.
+Our flagship program is our Art Mentorship Program for at–risk youth aged 13 – 18.
 We provide a safe space for youth to socialize after school and express through visual art, music, poetry, and yoga.

 The Infinite Expansion Foundation was created from our personal experience of adversity.
 The ability to express yourself creatively is fundamental in the development of self-awareness and self-love.
 Our goal is to provide youth with the tools, environment, community and mentors with lived experience to facilitate their growth towards their true selves in the face of pressures at home, school and in their lives.